Jayich-Lab/double-pass-breadboard/README.md

 # double-pass-breadboard

-The goal of this project is to realize stable, modular, and compact double pass AOM systems for controlling the frequency and amplitude of laser light.
+The goal of this project is to realize stable, modular, and compact double pass acousto-optic modulator (AOM) systems for controlling the frequency and amplitude of laser light.
 This project was directly inspired by [Ike Chuang's group](http://web.mit.edu/~cua/www/quanta/).

 Breadboard versions are organized in directories labeled by the date (YY-MM) when the machined parts were *initially* ordered.
 Each directory includes a README with a link to the corresponding STEP files (GitHub doesn't support the STEP file format) for the parts to be machined.